Ever notice those black and white, speckled little moths fluttering around your guava tree? Chances are, you have guava moths.

 8. Arber Bio Insecticide

-This is a biological insecticide that you can use to control moths and other common garden pests.
+This biological insecticide can help control moths and other common garden pests.

 It is toxic to insects when ingested.
 It also destroys insects’ exoskeletons.
-Both of these actions end up killing the targeted pests.
+Both of these actions kill the targeted pests.

 Arber Bio Insecticide works at fighting codling moths, alfalfa webworms, fruit flies, sharpshooters, diamondback moths, and other moths and bugs.